 Over the years I have collected a variety of treasures.
 Beautiful items that were purchased on vacations, at shops, etc. that need a place to live.
 My mom always had a curio cabinet.
 A place to display all the trinkets she loved.

 But I wanted something a little more modern than a curio cabinet, so I partnered with Kreg tools to build a modern display cabinet for my treasures.
-And I build the entire cabinet using only the Adaptive Cutting System to make all the cuts.
+And I built the entire cabinet using only the Adaptive Cutting System (ACS) to make all the cuts.

 What is the Adaptive Cutting System?

 The Kreg Adaptive Cutting System (ACS) is a complete cutting system.
-It would be a great tool for anyone working in a small space because it completely folds away for storage and could replace a miter saw and do a lot of the cutting of a table saw too!
+It would be a great tool for anyone working in a small space because it completely folds away for storage and could replace a miter saw, circular saw, and do a lot of the cutting of a table saw too!

 The ACS has 2 parts: the plunge saw with track and the table.

 The plunge saw can be used with or without the table.
 There are even track extenders to give you more cutting length than the 62″ track that it comes with.

 The plunge saw is a lot less intimidating than a table saw, circular saw or miter saw because the blade is inside the saw.
 You place it on the track and then plunge the moving blade out into the wood to cut.

 And the track gives you perfectly straight cuts.
 Plus you can use the blue edge to line up your cutting line because it is trimmed to the saw.
 So you get perfectly accurate cuts!

 The table is great for setting up repeatable cuts.
 You can use the Versa Stops and measuring guides to set up repeatable cuts just like on a table saw.